 Your Way: Swiffer duster.
 Be careful not to knock over the pictures when you dust around them.
 Do this whenever the dust appears deep enough to support a good stand of okra.

-Your Way: Hang wrinkled clothes in bathroom.
+Your Way: Hang wrinkled clothes in the bathroom.
 Turn on hot shower.
-Proceed to living room, closing bathroom door behind you.
-Watch 1 to 4 Designing Women reruns (number of episodes to be determined by degree of wrinkle).
-Finish second cup of coffee.
+Proceed to the living room, closing the bathroom door behind you.
+Watch one to four Designing Women reruns (number of episodes to be determined by degree of wrinkle).
+Finish a second cup of coffee.
 Retrieve clothes.
 Get dressed.
 Go to work.

 Mama's Way: It's simple, really, and you only need to do it seasonally.
 Remove curtains and dust hardware.
 This is a good opportunity to give windows a good washing.
 Send fine drapery to the dry cleaners; hand-wash cotton curtains (from the kitchen, bath, etc.) in Woolite.
 Hang outside for a fresh, sunny scent.
 Iron and rehang when dry.

 Your Way: They've been perfectly happy up there since the summer of '96, so . . .